chiragbansaldinesh-boop/ketchup.live/README.md

 - Email/password signup and login
 - Google Sign-In with OAuth 2.0
 - Automatic session persistence
-- Secure logout with Firestore updates
+- Secure logout with database updates

 ### User Management
 - Profile creation with photos and bio